MatteoPossamai/saver_bot/idea.md

     - Putting the coin into a bank.
 If I do not have any bank, I wander randomly until I find one.
 Once saved at least 70% of the current money, go back to CoinCollecting, or Connecting if found enough things.
 - Enjoying:
     - Once goal reached the robot simply celebrate.
+- Trading:
+    - Once done, if it has more than 12 coins, he searches for a place to store them, so goes into saving, else again CoinCollecting